-Oriol Roca didn’t always know he wanted to be a musician, let alone a percussionist.
+Oriol Roca (Barcelona, 1979) didn’t always know he wanted to be a musician, let alone a percussionist.
 There was always music at home, though.
 He remembers listening to classical music recordings with his grandfather at a very early age and playing Beatles tunes on a beat up guitar along with his father and brother when he was in primary school.
 Drums came later.
 So did improvised music.

-Oriol Roca débuted as leader and composer with the album ‘Mar’ (el NEGOCITO Records 2017) a record of high emotional intensity, sometimes serene and at others volcanic, where north is always the melody, accompained by Giovanni di Domenico on piano, and Manolo Cabras on double bass.
+Oriol Roca débuted as leader with the album ‘Mar’ (el NEGOCITO Records 2017) a record of high emotional intensity, sometimes serene and at others volcanic, where north is always the melody, accompained by Giovanni di Domenico on piano, and Manolo Cabras on double bass.

 A few notes on his taste: Oriol has great memories of opening once for Henry Threadgill, he loves listening to Frederic Mompou’s records, admires Paal-Nilssen Love’s energy and was very sad to learn Paul Motian passed away.
 He even confesses that he nicked one of his signature snare patterns from Björk’s beautiful “Hyperballad”.